 Field Description

+• Indoor

 • Outdoor

 Channel The number of channels you can select depends on the country setting.
 Please consult the data sheet for your device.

 Access Point Mode / Bridge Mode:

 Configuring the network name (SSID) in Access Point mode means that wireless networks can be logically separated from each other, but they can still physically interfere with each other if they are operating on the same or closely adjacent wireless channels.
 So if you are operating two or more radio networks close to each other, it is advisable to allocate the networks to different channels.
-Each of these should be spaced at least four channels apart, as a network also partially occupies the adja- cent channels.
+Each of these should be spaced at least four channels apart, as a network also partially occupies the adjacent channels.

 In the case of manual channel selection, please make sure first that the clients actually support these channels.

 Possible values:

 • For Operation Band = 2.4 GHz In/Outdoor

-Possible values are 1 to 13 and Auto (default value).
-Auto is not possible in bridge mode.
+Possible values are 1 to 13 and $Auto$ (default value). $Auto$ is not possible in bridge mode.

 • For Operation Band = 5 GHz Indoor

-Possible values are 36, 40, 44, 48 and Auto (standard value)
+Possible values are $36$ , $40$ , $44$ , $48$ and $Auto$ (standard value)

 • For Operation Band = 5 GHz In/Outdoor and 5 GHz Outdoor

 Only the Auto option is possible here.

 Access Client Mode:

 In the Access Client Mode no channel you can select.
 The used channel is shown.

 Selected Channel Displays the channel used.

-Used Secondary Chan- nel Not for Operation Mode = Access-Point / Bridge Link Master
+Used Secondary Chan- Not for Operation Mode = Access-Point / Bridge Link

 Field Description

+nel Master

 Displays the second channel used.

-Bandwidth For Operation Mode = Access-Point / Bridge Link Master Or Bridge Link Client

-Not for Operation Band = 2.4 GHz In/Outdoor

-Select how many channels are to be used.

-Possible values:

-• 20 MHz (default value): One channel with 20 MHz bandwidth is used.

-• 40 MHz: Two channels each with 20 MHz bandwidth are used.
-In the case one channel acts as a control channels and the other as an expansion channel.

-Number of Spatial Not for Wireless Mode = 802.11a

-Streams Select how many traffic flows are to be used in parallel.

-Possible values:

-• 2: Two traffic flows are used.

-• 1: One traffic flow is used.

 Transmit Power Select the maximum value for the radiated antenna power.
 The actually radiated antenna power may be lower than the maximum value set, depending on the data rate transmitted.
 The maximum value for Transmit Power is country-dependent.

 Possible values:

-• Max. (default value): The maximum antenna power is used.
+Max. (default value): The maximum antenna power is used.
+5 dBm

-• 5 dBm

 • 8 dBm

 • 11 dBm

 • 14 dBm

 • 16 dBm

 • 17 dBm